Busting 13 Common Myths about Abroad Education Loans

 MYTH 1: You have to be wealthy to study abroad

 It's all too reasonable to believe that a student pursuing a degree abroad must come from an affluent family.
-In fact, the majority of the population still thinks that only rich families can afford to send their children overseas to study.
+The majority of the population still thinks that only rich families can afford to send their children overseas to study.

 THE TRUTH: No, being rich is not one of the requirements!